 Tue Greenfort (for Denmark)

-The project will give a voice to the local people, the most engaged caretakers of the environment, and connect them with artists, scientists, policy-makers and educators to join forces and make the importance of a healthy Wadden Sea habitat visible.
+The project gives a voice to the local people, the most engaged caretakers of the environment, and connect them with artists, scientists, policy-makers, and educators to join forces and make the importance of a healthy Wadden Sea habitat visible.

-The project – which we aim at transforming into a movement – will gather regional artists and connect them with thinkers, scientists, fishermen, writers, educators, students and civil society in general.
+The project – which we aim at transforming into a movement – gathers regional artists and connects them with thinkers, scientists, fishermen, writers, educators, students, and civil society in general.

-It will start as a trilateral project in 2021 and physically taking place in 2022 in the three selected regions and has the potential to grow to a city- or region-spanning program over several years.
+It takes place in 2022 and 2023 in the three selected regions and has the potential to grow to a city- or region-spanning program over several years.